 Certificate approval and prohibited people

-All applications are subject to standard police checks and applicants are visited by a firearms enquiry officer (FEO) at their home address for an interview.
+All applications are subject to standard police checks and applicants are interviewed by a firearms enquiry officer (FEO) at their home address.
 Each application is assessed on a case-by-case basis.

 A person who has been given a suspended sentence (after July 2014), or sentenced to imprisonment, detention or corrective training, for a period between three months and three years is prohibited from possessing firearms and ammunition for a period of five years from date of release or date of sentence in the case of suspended sentences.